AdrianOthon/Bios611-project/README.md

 Before starting please make you have downloaded the dataset from https://adminliveunc-my.sharepoint.com/:u:/g/personal/aothon_ad_unc_edu/IQAJkKL9pXtkTr0ER-_6MxjpAcXAEZJEq_7CTadr3agwMC8?e=Slr9zj and saved it under data/adrian_smc_small.rds

+Also, in Docker.Desktop increase the amount of memory space to 16GB.
+This is the minimum requirement to run the code based on the Seurat object size.

 ### 1. Clone the repository

 ```bash